 Committee Shadow Board

-Subject Report from Project Manager on options for adopting a Memorandum and Articles of Association for the new college.
+Subject Version 2 of Memorandum and Articles of Association for the new college.

 Action requested ☐ For information only

 ☐ For discussion

 ☑ For recommendation

 Brief summary of the paper The adoption of a new Memorandum and Articles of Association will be required before vesting.
-This report outlines the process and implications of adoption.
+Following discussion on 26-6-19 this revised version was compiled in collaboration with J Goodlad and I Hambleton.

 Resource implications Yes

 [if yes, please provide detail] Legal expenses and Companies House registration fees

 Risk implications Yes

 [if yes, please provide detail] See risk assessment

-Date paper prepared 21-Jun-19
+Date paper prepared 23-Jul-19

-Date of committee meeting 26-Jun-19
+Date of committee meeting 31-Jul-19

 Author Project Manager Merger Project

 Equality and diversity No

 Status Non-confidential

 Freedom of Information Can this paper be included in 'open' business?
 Yes

-Status following the meeting

-1. Background
+12. Background